NicolasBernaerts/tasmota/offload-pilotwire/README.md

   * extension of JSON MQTT status
   * new specific MQTT commands
   * automatic offload when global power is overloading your contract
-  * timers management (switch ON = go to night mode, switch OFF = go back to normal mode)
+  * night mode management (timer ON = go to night mode, timer OFF = go back to normal mode)
   * **/control** public page to control the device
   * **/histo** public page to get offloading history
-  * **/info.json** to get device main caracteristics

-## Offload ##
+## Offload

-**Offload** firmware provides an offload capability based on the device consumption, your actual global consumption and your contact level.
+**Offload** firmware provides an offload capability based on :
+  * the device power
+  * your actual global consumption
+  * your contact maximum power

-If global power exceed your contract level, device is offloaded as long as your global consumption has not drop enougth.
+If global power exceed your contract level, device is offloaded as long as your global consumption has not dropped enougth. \
+It allows to cut devices like geaser, ... before your house meter strips because of over-power.

 It has been tested on **Sonoff S26**, **Sonoff Pow R2**, **Athom power plug** and various **ESP32** boards.